HotNoob/HotNoob/README.md

 ---

-### BUSY AF ###
-Welp, it's just become a fact of my life now... i'm just always BUSY these days.
-Wish i had more time to spend coding on some of these projects.

-### Summer ###
-Especially busy with building the homestead or whatever, expect slow response times

-### Winter ###
-Still busy... but i should have bouts of time to squeeze in some extra coding ;)

 ### Hi there 👋

 Full Stack / ALL STACK / I r program everything and do everything person. the jack of all computer things, master of i stopped counting.